 In Texas you must be fully licensed for five years before you can apply for the LPC Supervisor designation.
 The 40 hour course completion certificate is good for two years, so you can actually take the course any time after you hit your three year mark.
-Once you are approved at your five year mark, it renews when you renew your license.
+Once the board approves your application at your five year mark, your supervisor designation renews when you renew your license.

 In addition to requiring certain topics, the Texas LPC board dictates the 40 Hour LPC Supervisor Training Course must adhere to the following:

 - The instructor must be a LPC Supervisor in good standing LPC 681.147(1)

 - The start and end dates for the course must be clear on the certificate because you only have 90 days to complete the course LPC 681.147 (2)

 Beware of course creators who let you ‘re-purchase' a course you failed to complete.

 Course creators should not profit from your failure.
 Also instructors who offer deadline extensions are breaking the rules.
 If your certificate indicates more than 90 days to complete the course, the board may not honor it.

 How do you apply to be a LPC Supervisor in Texas?

-Who can supervise interns in Texas?
+Who can supervise LPC Associates in Texas?